-B. Rear Lot Line.
-Ordinarily, that lot line which is opposite and most distant from the front lot line of the lot.
-In the case of an irregular or triangular-shaped lot, a line at least ten (10) feet in length entirely within the lot parallel to and at the maximum distance from the front lot line of the lot shall be considered to be the rear lot line for the purpose of determining the depth of a rear yard.
+A. Front Lot Line.
+The line separating the lot from the abutting public or private street right-of-way.
+A corner or through lot shall have a front lot line abutting each adjacent public or private street right-of-way.
+(NOTE: For lots with frontage on a body of water, special rules may apply as provided elsewhere in this least ten (10) feet in length entirely within the lot parallel to and at the maximum distance from the front lot line of the lot shall be considered to be the rear lot line for the purpose of determining the depth of a rear yard.
 In cases where none of these definitions are applicable, the Zoning Administrator shall designate the rear lot line.
 (See Double Frontage Lot).
 (NOTE: For lots with frontage on a body of water, special rules may apply as provided elsewhere in this Ordinance.)